kswic/kyp-tasks/README.md

 - TaskConsumer and TaskProducer - thread classes for producing and consuming tasks which are simple strings with expressions to compute
 - TaskQueueRunner - application running task queue, tasks are put in 'BlockingQueue' by two producers and consumed by four consumers.
 Default size of the queue is 10.

+TaskQueueRunner can be run with params defining a number of producers, consumers and math expressions per consumer respectively.
+When run without arguments then uses defaults: 2 producers, 4 consumers and 10 random math expressions per consumer.

 ---

 #### Tasks to implement